ztandrews/stats-by-zach-api/README.md

-# Stats By Zach API
+# Stats By Zach API Documentation

 Welcome to the official documentation for the REST API powering [statsbyzach.com](https://statsbyzach.com).
 This API is built for extracting advanced NHL data in a simpler way than using the publicly available NHL API, as that data needs expensive pre-processing to extract this same info.
 I made this to abstract that entire process and provide an easy interface to retrieve that data.